 At the law office of Coffman Legal, we work with employees from all walks of life – blue-collar laborers and factory workers, nurses and health care workers, and many others.
-For the most part, employees rely on their employers to treat them fairly and honestly and to pay them what they owe them.
-Unfortunately, employers sometimes make mistakes, and they sometimes intentionally violate worker rights to the minimum wage, overtime pay or other wage & hour rights.
-See below for answers to common questions about wage & hour laws in Ohio, and contact Coffman Legal in Columbus if you believe your employer is violating your rights and not paying you correctly.
+For the most part, employees rely on their employers to treat them fairly and honestly and to pay them what they have rightfully earned.
+Unfortunately, employers sometimes make mistakes, and they sometimes intentionally violate employees’ rights to the minimum wage, overtime pay or other wage & hour rights.
+See below for answers to common questions about wage & hour laws in Ohio, and contact the experienced overtime lawyers at Coffman Legal if you believe your employer is violating your rights and not paying you correctly.

 Ohio only requires you to be paid overtime if you work more than 40 hours a week.
 If, for example, you work ten hours a day but only four days a week, you would not be entitled to overtime.
 There are certain exceptions, however.
 For instance, health care workers may work on an 8 or 80 rule, entitling them to overtime if they work more than eight hours a day or over 80 hours across a 14-day span.
 For other employees, the 40-hours per week rule applies, even if your pay period covers two weeks at a time.

 If these deductions take your pay below the minimum wage, the employer is guilty of a minimum wage violation.
-If you are still earning at or above the minimum wage but believe the deductions may be unfair or fraudulent, you might want to consult with an attorney.
+If you are still earning at or above the minimum wage but believe the deductions may be unfair or fraudulent, you might want to consult with our attorneys.

 The answer depends on the circumstances.
 Generally speaking, if you are required to be on the premises at the workplace while on call, then you should be paid for your wait time.
 If you are free to be at home or off-site while on call, then you are generally not compensated for that time.
 Another way to look at it is whether you are being “engaged to wait” (compensable) or “waiting to be engaged” (not compensable).

-Many employers offer differential pay for night shifts or extra compensation for weekend work, but this is not required by law.
+Many employers offer shift differential pay (or shift premiums) for night shifts or extra compensation for weekend work, but this is not required by law.
 If your company is not following its policies with respect to you, you might have a wage & hour or discrimination claim.
 Even if the company does not pay extra for nights or weekends, the additional hours may entitle you to overtime pay.